LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/mvc.rst

 ASP.NET
 -------

-**ASP.NET** is an extension of .NET core and is used to build web applications.
+**ASP.NET** is an extension of .NET Core and is used to build web applications.
 **ASP.NET MVC** is the framework that allows us to build web applications in a way that uses the MVC design pattern.
 Visual Studio has an embedded server so it is easy for us to run our applications and get started.
-The server picks a random port number to host the application at, which is why it is important to take note of the port number that your application runs at.
+This server picks a random port number when hosting the application.
+It is therefore important that you make a note of that number so that you may view your running app.

 .. admonition:: Note